Social work with people aged 65+ years old

 When the three groups were asked to select two priorities to focus on, one group discussed named social worker for work with older people, two groups discussed the use of technology to support social work, and all three groups discussed linking carer’s needs assessment and older person’s needs assessment.
 The topic ‘Reallocating some of Social Workers current workload to other teams’ was not selected by any table and so organically fell out of scope of the project.

 The notes from the discussions at the Theory of Change Workshop were documented and interpreted by the Strategic Improvement Coach who provided proposals on the activities that project could complete to meet the improvement objectives.
 The Steering Group met in April 2024 to discuss those interpretations and decide whether the suggested proposals seemed achievable.
-A collective decision was made to establish an older people coproduction group and design and deliver workforce development initiatives to support improvements in three key areas:
+A collective decision was made to establish an 65+ co-production group and design and deliver workforce development initiatives to support improvements in three key areas:

-• Adopting a named social worker approach for older people with complex needs
+• Adopting a named social worker approach for people over 65 with complex needs

-• Linking carer’s needs assessments with older person’s needs assessment
+• Linking carer’s needs assessments with people over 65’s needs assessment

 Lorraine Mighty